Brazil–Mexico relations

 The nations of Brazil and Mexico established diplomatic relations in 1825.
-Together, Brazil and Mexico account as the most populous nations in Latin America and both nations have the largest global emerging economies and are considered to be regional powers.
-Both countries are members of the Community of Latin American and Caribbean States, G-20 major economies, Latin American Integration Association, Organization of American States, Organization of Ibero-American States and the United Nations.
+Together, Brazil and Mexico are the most populous nations in Latin America, and both nations have the largest global emerging economies and are considered regional powers.
+Both countries are members of the Community of Latin American and Caribbean States, G-20 major economies, G-15 developing nations, Latin American Integration Association, Organization of American States, Organization of Ibero-American States and the United Nations.

 History

 Brazilian stamp commemorating the visit of Mexican President Luis Echeverría; 1974.

 The first contact between Brazil and Mexico took place in August 1824 when both nations exchanged communications through their respective diplomatic representations in London.
 Both nations extended mutual recognition as independent States and decided to start negotiations to establish diplomatic relations.
 Diplomatic relations between Brazil and Mexico were established on 9 March 1825.
 In 1831, both nations established resident diplomatic missions in each other's capitals respectively.
 During the 1860s, both nations were the only Latin American countries to be governed by monarchs; in Brazil by Emperor Pedro II and in Mexico by Emperor Maximilian I; both emperors being cousins.

 In 1914, Brazil belonged to a regional group called the ABC nations (which also included Argentina and Chile).
 These three nations made up the richest and most influential nations in South America at the time.
 That year, the ABC nations intervened in a diplomatic dispute between the United States and Mexico who were on verge of war over the Tampico Affair and the subsequent occupation of Veracruz by US forces.
 The ABC nations met with representatives of the United States and Mexico in Niagara Falls, Canada to ease the tension between the two nations and to avoid war, which afterwards did not occur.

 Between 1910 and 1920, diplomatic relations between Brazil and Mexico were severed during the Mexican Revolution.
 Diplomatic relations were re-reestablished in 1920 when Brazil recognized the new Mexican government.
 In 1922, diplomatic missions in each other's capitals were upgraded to embassies, respectively.
 During World War II, both Brazil and Mexico were the only two Latin American nations to declare war on the Axis powers and to send troops to fight abroad.
 Brazil sent an expeditionary force to fight in Italy while Mexico sent the 201st Fighter Squadron to fight in the Philippines.
 In 1960, President Adolfo López Mateos became the first Mexican head-of-state to pay an official visit to Brazil.
 The visit was reciprocated with the visit to Mexico by Brazilian President João Goulart in 1962.
 Since the initial visits, there have been several high-level visits by leaders of both nations.